 • Pine or fir branches

-• (Optional) pine cones and dehydrated slices of lemons, limes, oranges, and other citrus fruits
+• (Optional) pine cones and dehydrated lemon, lime, and orange slices

 Instructions